Overview

 Baxley Bags prototype showing part of the manufacturing process

 Lyndsay faced many challenges along the way, including finding a local manufacturer whose prices were twice what she expected.
 She had to pivot her brand and rethink its positioning.
 Lyndsay also understood the significance of creating a community around her brand.
-She started by obsessing over what she was creating, sharing her experience with friends, and asking for help.
+She started by focusing in what she was creating, sharing her experience with friends, and asking for help.
 The feedback she received was invaluable and helped her make better decisions.
-To develop an interchangeable strap design and prepare for production, Baxley Bags turned to D2M for support.
+To develop an interchangeable strap design and prepare for production, Baxley Bags turned to D2M Product Design for support.

 D2M collaborated with Baxley Bags to create their final prototype and manufacturing specification.
 Finally, they assisted Baxley Bags in developing the final samples from their UK factory.
 Today, Baxley Bags has over seven different designs selling via its website, all manufactured in the UK with limited production batches.
 This approach not only minimises waste but also creates an aura of exclusivity around the brand, with every batch eagerly anticipated and selling out quickly.